YeeShin504/linear-algebra/docs/Tutorials/Tutorial.md

 ---

 This tutorial covers the core functionalities of the `symbolic.Matrix` class.
-For more details on specific functions, you can refer to the code references.
+For more details on specific functions, you can refer to the [api references](../api/symbolic.md).